-Hannaford ended her true startup story by advising women, afraid that they won’t be taken seriously, to always be prepared with all of the answers for a meeting, and to admit when they don’t have them and to go find them.
+Hannaford ended her true startup story by advising women, afraid that they won’t be taken seriously, to always be prepared with all of the answers for a meeting, and admit when they don’t have them and then find them.
 “At the end of the day, that gets me in the room and gets me respect,” Hannaford said.
 “You have to go in knowing your product, your target audience, and every detail you can–inside and out.”